Mapping Land Beneath A Planned Pipeline Near Carlsbad Caverns

 Cost.
 Electrical resistivity mapping costs significantly less than drilling the entire length of the pipeline.

 Accuracy.
-Not only is it very expensive to drill blindly—you might miss the voids if you’re drilling every 20 feet, for example, instead of drilling where you suspect voids might exist.
+Not only is it very expensive to drill blindly—you might miss the voids if you’re drilling every 20 feet.
 Imaging helps you see what’s below the ground without drilling beneath it, so you can drill with accuracy where you need to.